ltung7/idosell/readme.md

 ### Set text

-This method is used specifically for updating and creating product and allows to easily set multiple types of description in different languages and different shops.
+This method is used specifically for updating and creating products and allows you to easily set multiple types of descriptions in different languages and different shops.

 ```javascript
 setText(text, type, languageId, shopId)